 Feng shui is a millenary art which focuses on the flow of energy.
 It is most of the time related to furniture and decoration, in ancient times it was a very popular activity.
 Here we have chosen ten masterpieces to help you create good feng shui in your house!

-Objects are the main distraction in feng shui, because it is not the thing it is looking for.
-Feng shui is about purity, about the beauty of simplicity reflected on the positioning of things, for instance, the furniture in a house or the orientation of the construction of a palace.
+Objects are the main distraction in feng shui because they’re not the thing it is focused on.
+Feng shui is about purity, about the beauty of simplicity reflected in the positioning of things, for instance, the furniture in a house or the orientation of the construction of a palace.
 Every single detail is important, but the essential key is the energy.
 What if this energy flow appears also in a painting?
 Deep inside the brush strokes…

 Non-figurative art brings us the joy of sensations.
-Seeing a painting can be a spiritual experience, pointing in favor with feng shui.
+Seeing a painting can be a spiritual experience, pointing in favor of feng shui.
 For example, the fluctuating energy in a room can be arranged with beautiful paintings that reflect the same flowing energy.
-Here is a recommendation of different paintings that goes with the theme of purity, simplicity, order, and overall spirituality!
+Here is a recommendation of different paintings with the theme of purity, simplicity, order, and overall spirituality!

 1. Kazimir Malevich, Black Circle